GeorgSchessler/angular-serverless-stack/README.md

 Run `yarn aws:update` to update the s3 bucket.
 You may need manually to delete the cloudfront cache to ensure an update.

 # License
-This project is licensed under MIT and can be used for projects.
-Please be aware not to use the images which only included for development purpose (published unter common creative licence on Flickr).
+This project is licensed under MIT and can be used for your projects.
+Please be aware not to use the images which are only included for development purpose (published unter common creative licence on Flickr).